gtadigital/transurbicide/README.md

 Project folder

-* Mapping: contains all the mapping files
+* Mapping folder: contains all the mapping files
+* Script: contains the script to parse XML to SKOS